Using Logical Specifications of Objectives in Multi-Objective Reinforcement Learning: Conclusions and Future Work

 We have also shown preliminary evidence that when trying to summarize and utilize complex specifications, some sort of curriculum-based learning is likely to be necessary.
 By increasing the complexity of the task specifications, we were generally able to achieve better, more stable, and lower-variance behavior.

-In this work, our MORL agent demonstrates that it is possible to generalize over language defined specifications and behave well when given completely novel behavior specifications.
-This is possible in part through learning semantic representations of language expressions and then generalizing over those representations, an idea that can be generalized to other languages.
+In this work, we demonstrate that a MORL agent parameterized by formal language can satisfy novel complex specifications over objectives without retraining.
+This can be used as an effective way for human users to specify agent behavior post-training.
+This is possible in part through learning semantic representations of language expressions and then generalizing over those representations, an idea that can be generalized to other formal and natural languages.

 We present a simple language based on propositional logic to specify desired behavior.
 Moving forward, MORL scalarization functions may include natural language, and temporal logics.
 Temporal logics can be used to express temporally dependent behavior, like sequential tasks and patrolling, in a succinct manner, making them highly applicable for real world scenarios.
 Moreover, some of these logics have quantitative semantics defined for them, similar to that presented in this paper.
 Using natural languages come with additional difficulties due their lack of concrete semantics.
-However, improvements in natural language representation may also enable the use of natural language to specify desired behavior in MORL.
+However, improvements in natural language representation may also enable the use of natural language to specify desired behavior post-training.
 Previous attempts have been made to combine natural and formal language with RL, for example natural language has been used for advice giving \citep{kuhlmann2004guiding}, reward shaping \citep{goyal2019using}, and defining reward functions \citep{fu2019language} in RL tasks.
 Quantitative semantics of temporal logics have been used to define reward functions \citep{aksaray2016q,li2017reinforcement,balakrishnan2019structured} and ensure safe exploration \citep{li2019temporal}.
-Specifications in these formats naturally extend towards MORL problems and extensions of MORL that work well these formal methods is yet to be explored.
+We believe that parameterizing RL policies using natural and other formal languages is a promising area of future work.